medavox/distribackup/docs/message binary spec.md

 5. payload             | ByteArray

-Each peer has to request files it wants
+Each peer has to request files it wants.<br />
-Other peers will help by sending requested files (or pieces of it), but can also reply with "I don't have it" all peers will announce when they have finished downloading a file, so other peers now know to request that file from it
+Other peers will help by sending requested files (or pieces of it), but can also reply with "I don't have it"<br />
+All peers will announce when they have finished downloading a file, so other peers now know to request that file from it

-This means that a File Tree Status Requset isn't for asking another peer about its personal state, which is pointless (Each peer is responsible for managing its own archive copy, and this type of request would only benefit a system where peers try to be helpful by pre-emptively pushing to each other).
+This means that a File Tree Status Requset isn't for asking another peer about its personal state, which is pointless: each peer is responsible for managing its own archive copy, and this type of request would only benefit a system where peers try to be helpful by pre-emptively pushing to each other.

 Instead, it's asking what a peer knows about the about the global archive tree (ie what the latest version out there are, whether the asked peer has the files or not).